Vocational Rehabilitation Overview

-The purpose for the Division of Vocational Rehabilitation is to help eligible individuals with disabilities prepare for work and become gainfully employed.
+The purpose for the Vocational Rehabilitation is to help eligible individuals with disabilities prepare for work and become gainfully employed.

 The primary vocational rehabilitation services are counseling and guidance with job placement.
 However, other services may also be provided as needed for an individual to compensate for, correct or prevent disability-based barriers to employment.
 These services can include, but are not limited to: